bloerg/aspectui-documentation/docs/aspectui.md

 ```

 ### Add more user defined layers
 You can add more user defined layers.
-You would want this for example if you need to distinguis between two selections by color or to keep different types of objects apart.
+You would want to do this for example if you needed to distinguish between two selections by color or to keep different types of objects apart.

 To add a new layer click *add layer* on the left side.
 You will be asked for a *layer name*, which can be descriptive like *Interesting Objects of Type 1* or short like *other*.
 Also you can set a color for the indication of selected objects.
 Use either color words like *red*, *black*, *green* and so on or [html colors in hexadecimal notation](http://www.w3schools.com/html/html_colorvalues.asp).
 Also, there is a nice [color picker](http://www.w3schools.com/tags/ref_colorpicker.asp) giving you the hexademical values.